tomhea/flip-jump/README.md

 Here the magic happens.
 The flipjump operation inherently can't read.
 It also can't write.<br>
 All it knows is to flip a bit, and then jump. but where to?

-The flipjump hidden-power is exactly in this delicate point.
+The flipjump hidden-power lies exactly in this delicate point.
 It can jump to an already flipped address.<br>
 In other words, it can execute an already modified code.<br>
 I based the main standard library functions, and the implementation of variables, on this exact point.